Opioid Epidemic the Focus of Senate Hearing on Wednesday

 “We are facing a treatment gap of unacceptable proportions,” said Kana Enomoto, acting administrator of the Substance Abuse and Mental Health Services Administration.
 “As a nation, we will not stem the rising tide of this public health crisis if only two out of 10 people with an opioid use disorder get the treatment they need.”

-Linda Hurley, one of two providers on the panel, is the Chief Operating Officer of CODAC Behavioral Healthcare and a member of the National Council for Behavioral Health.
+Linda Hurley, one of two providers on the panel, is the Chief Operating Officer of CODAC Behavioral Healthcare and a member of the National Council for Mental Wellbeing.
 In her testimony before the Committee she pointed out that “this disease no longer knows gender, race, age or socio-economic boundaries.
 This is a highly complex, bio-psycho-social-spiritual disease, accompanied by physical states of tolerance and withdrawal and relapse.
 Treatment providers… need to be prepared to address this complexity with competence, knowledge of treatment options, compassion and a clear understanding of the neuroscience of addiction.”

 Author of the Comprehensive Addiction and Recovery Act, Senator Rob Portman, testified to provide a firsthand report on what is legislation could achieve for communities and families all across the country.